 Liberating Technologies has a line of 7.4 volt lithium-polymer batteries for upper-limb prosthetic applications.
 They range in capacity from 450 to 750 mAH and vary in size and shape to enable them to fit into most prostheses.
 However, sometimes space constraints require a battery that can be shaped to the inside curvature of the forearm and therefore, LTI is now supplying FlexCell™ batteries for these applications.
-FlexCells are just 3.3 mm thick and are available in two capacities; 330 and 550 mAH.
-Since the cells can be combined, the capacities actually range from 330 to 2200 mAH and are suitable for most upper-limb prostheses.
+FlexCells are just 3.3 mm thick and are available in increments of 550 mAH.
+Since the cells can be combined, the capacities actually range from 550 to 2200 mAH and are suitable for most upper-limb prostheses.
 They are supplied with a low-profile intelligent on/off module with fuel gauge, a thin recharge module, and magnetic charge connector.
 Magnetic wall chargers are supplied with all FlexCell kits.
 (FlexCell™ is a trademark of Infinite Biomedical Technologies)

 LTI specializes in integrating various components into prosthetic systems using the most advanced technology.
 FlexCell batteries provide another option for prosthetists to use when fitting a patient with limited space or a challenging fabrication.
 For more information about this innovative prosthetic technology, contact LTI at 800-437-0024.